oyanzhi/tp/docs/UserGuide.md

 <br>

+<div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------

 #### <font color=#5a9f68>2.2.5 Starring a client : `star`</font>

 Stars the specified client in FinHub.
-Starred clients will have a star displayed next to their name, and will be bumped to the top of the displayed client lists along with other starred clients.
+Starred clients will have a star displayed next to their name, and will be bumped to the top of the displayed clients lists along with other starred clients.

 Format: `star CLIENT_INDEX`

 * Stars the client at the specified `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
 * Only one client can be starred at a time.

 Examples:

-* `list` followed by `star 1` stars the 1st client in the displayed client list
+* `list` followed by `star 1` stars the 1st client in the displayed clients list
-* `list` followed by `star 2` stars the 2nd client in the displayed client list
+* `list` followed by `star 2` stars the 2nd client in the displayed clients list
 * `find Alex` followed by `star 1` stars the 1st client in the results of the `find` command.

 <box type="tip" seamless>